-SaaS and Other Services.
-SaaS subscription revenue is recognized over time on a ratable basis over the contract term beginning on the date that its service is made available to the customer.
-Subscription periods range from monthly to multi-year, with the majority of contracts being one to three years.
-Telematics includes a device which collects and transmits the information from the vehicle or other asset.
+Our telematics services include devices which collect and transmit information from vehicles or other assets.
 The Company's customers have an option to purchase the monitoring device or lease it over the term of the contract.
-If the customer purchases the hardware device, the Company recognizes the revenue at a point in time as discussed above in the hardware revenue recognition disclosure.
-Because the Company's rental asset lease contracts qualify as operating leases under Accounting Standards Codification ("ASC") 842, Leases ("ASC 842"), and the contracts also include services to operate the underlying asset, and to maintain the asset, the Company has elected the practical expedient to combine the lease and the non-lease components because the service is the predominant element in the eyes of the customer and the pattern of service delivery is the same for both elements.
-The Company recognizes revenue over time on a ratable basis over the term of the contract.
+If the customer purchases the hardware device, the Company recognizes the revenue at a point in time as discussed above.
+Because the Company's rental asset contracts qualify as operating leases under Accounting Standards Codification ("ASC") 842, Leases, and the contracts also include services to operate and maintain the underlying asset, the Company has elected to combine the lease and non-lease components because the service is the predominant element in the eyes of the customer and the pattern of service delivery is the same for both elements.
+The Company recognizes revenue ratably over time throughout the term of the contract.